-In January 2010, the Oklahoma City Point-in-Time Count found a total of 1081 homeless persons including individuals and families with children.
-This is a 27% decrease over the 2009 count.
+In January 2011, the Oklahoma City Point-in-Time Count found a total of 1,221 homeless persons including individuals and families with children.
+This is a 13% increase from last year.
 The number included people identified as homeless in emergency shelters, transitional housing facilities, meal sites, and street locations.
 The Downtown Library served as one of the count sites for the survey.
+There is a new day shelter, WestTown Resource Center, which opened in late August 2011; it remains to be seen what type of impact this will have on the transient population.

---2010 Point in Time Count Oklahoma City Homeless Alliance and City of Oklahoma City Planning Department
+(2011 Point in Time Count Oklahoma City Homeless Alliance and City of Oklahoma City Planning Department)